A sound wave has a physical volume that can be greater in pitch or longer in duration. Changing pitch and duration

 Basically, sound waves emerge through vibration and depth.
 Although we can't see a sound wave, we can hear and feel it.
 Higher tones are more noticeable, and lower tones vibrate whatever they hit.

 Each wave's time duration may be the same, but the energy to maintain them varies.
 Lower waves are less compressed and need more energy to keep their duration active.
-So, we blow/breathe harder to support a lower note's pitch, throughout its duration.
+So, we blow/breathe/pluck harder to support a lower note's pitch, throughout its duration.

 Finally, the amplitude, or Loudness of a sound wave takes energy.
-Lower waves need more energy to increase loudness, and test the limits of the material they travel through.
-Consequently, there's difficulty to keep a note's pitch (and duration) constant amidst an increase in force.
+Lower waves need more energy to increase loudness, and test the limits of the material they resonate.
+So, it's demanding to keep a note's pitch (and duration) constant amidst an increase in force.
 Therefore, musicians tune and warm up their instruments first, bringing them closer to the pitches they'll play.

 In a word, feedback from our instruments' vibration and waves helps us to control pitch, duration, and loudness.
 One could say we feel, as well as listen.

 The next page is an accelerated summary of theory for quick reference.